 - i.
-Eligible applicants should submit proposals with technical sections that are no more than three (3) pages in length for Short Term proposals AND 15 pages in length for Full proposals, No brochures or explanatory material should be submitted with the proposal. - ii.
-Proposed research efforts must be "stand alone" and not predicated on the use of any facilities other than those under the direct control of the applicant - iii.
+Eligible applicants should submit proposals with technical sections that are no more than twenty-five (25) pages in length for Funding Area One (Center) proposals and no more than ten (10) pages in length for Funding Area Two (Seedling) proposals.
+Proposals to Funding Area Two (Seedling) shall clearly state in the forefront material the Technical Thrust addressed by the proposal.
+No brochures or explanatory material should be submitted with the proposal. - ii.
+Proposed research efforts must be "stand alone" and not predicated on the use of any facilities other than those under the direct control of the applicant(s). - iii.
 The research proposal should follow the format set forth in Section II.F (Proposal Application and Submission Information) of this BAA.
 Limited rights in technical data and restricted rights in computer software should be identified as an attachment to the proposal.
 Otherwise, it will be concluded that the proposal does not contain any such limitations or restrictions - iv.
-For Short Term proposals only: No capital equipment may be purchased and no travel costs are allowed.
-Report preparation costs must not exceed \$100.
-Fee is not permitted under Short Term Program awards.
-Due to the relatively small dollar amount and short-term nature of these awards, applicants are encouraged to maximize the benefit derived from this funding by prioritizing labor and employing other cost-saving measures in support of the Short Term program effort.
-In particular, applicants are strongly encouraged to contribute as a cost-share or significantly reduce the indirect costs associated with proposed efforts.
-Research must be completed within six (6) months of award of the agreement for short term proposals.

-v.
-The principal investigator(s) (PI) should disclose and explain the relevance of the proposal to the research interests identified earlier in the research thrust areas of this BAA.
+The principal investigator(s) (PI) should disclose and explain the relevance of the proposal to the research interests identified earlier in the research thrust areas of this BAA. (end of section)